-Embossing is the process of creating raised relief images and designs in the paper to make the original copy tamper proof.
-This helps in case someone tries to make a photo-copy of the original document.
-The embossed paper stamp would not be copied over!
+Embossing is part of Notarization process in USA creating raised relief images and designs in the paper to make the original copy tamper proof.

-It depends on the third party (like a bank who needs this POA) to make a decision on what level of attestation is needed.
+It depends on the third party like a bank or builder who needs this POA to make a decision on what level of attestation is needed.